CPC Credentialing is a professional designation model that recognizes career excellence and offers strategies for continuous personal improvement.

 Ready to get started?
 Learn how to get credentialed.
 Need more information?
 Read on…

-Fire Marshal is open to fire marshals or fire prevention officers with for a fire prevention bureau or management responsibilities over code enforcement, education, fire investigations, engineering, or other aspects of fire prevention programs.
+Fire Marshal is open to fire marshals or fire prevention officers with a fire prevention bureau or management responsibilities over code enforcement, education, fire investigations, engineering, or other aspects of fire prevention programs.